Path Integral Approach to Input-Output Theory: Path Integral Formalism

-where we used cyclic permutability of the trace, the time evolution operator $\hat{U}$ and the normalization condition.
+where we used cyclic permutability of the trace, the time evolution operator $\hat{U}(t) = e^{-i \hat{H} (t-t_0)} $ with $\hat{H}$ given in Eq.~\eqref{eq:general_setting_total_hamiltonian} and the normalization condition.
 As a next step, we write $\hat{U}(t)$ and its Hermitian conjugate as a product of time-evolution operators for the infinitesimal time $\hat{U}(\delta t)$.
 We then insert identities of the type from Eq. \eqref{eq:id_combined} in between these infinitesimal time evolutions resulting in, \begin{widetext}

 We now turn to evaluating the infinitesimal time evolution steps,